 Councillors also represent the community and act as community leaders.

-No. When the Elected Mayor and councillors are first elected, they have to agree to follow a code of conduct.
+No. When the councillors are first elected, they have to agree to follow a code of conduct.
 The Code of Conduct ensures high standards and sets out the rules for how they should carry out their duties.

-The Chairman is the ‘first citizen’ of Torbay.
+The Civic Mayor is the ‘first citizen’ of Torbay.
 This means that he/she can represent Torbay at civic and ceremonial events, such as Royal visits and opening school fetes.
-The Chairman of the Council also chairs (is in charge of) the Council meetings.
+The Civic Mayor also chairs (is in charge of) the Council meetings.
 The Leader of the Council together with his Cabinet members is responsible for making Executive decisions.

 There are many ways you can have your say and get involved in local decisions for example attend meetings, organise a petition, raise questions at question time sessions.
 Alternatively, you may wish to contact your local.